Fiat puts faith in retro-style 500 model with new seven seater

-MILAN (Reuters) - Italian car maker Fiat SpA FIA.MI unveiled a seven-seat version of its retro-style 500 model on Thursday, hoping to tap into demand for higher-end cars and stem losses from Europe’s moribund mass-market.
+MILAN, July 4 (Reuters) - Italian car maker Fiat SpA unveiled a seven-seat version of its retro-style 500 model on Thursday, hoping to tap into demand for higher-end cars and stem losses from Europe’s moribund mass-market.

-The 500L Living, which at 4.35 meters is about a meter longer than the classic 500, will go on sale for a base price of 19,200 euros in Italy in September.
+The 500L Living, which at 4.35 metres is about a metre longer than the classic 500, will go on sale in Italy this month with a choice of four engines.

-“We expect to sell about 20,000 to 30,000 of them in Europe in the next 12 months,” said Gianluca Italia, Fiat brand chief for Europe, Middle East and Africa.

 Fiat chief executive Sergio Marchionne is seeking to squeeze more sales out of the 500 model in much the same way as BMW’s Mini brand rolls out new versions of the same underlying car.